E-Type (video game): Controls

 On the Archimedes version, the player takes control of the car using the mouse.
 The three Acorn mouse buttons represent (from left) the Clutch, Brake and Accelerator.
 This adds to the "realism" of the game as this corresponds to the typical layout of the car's foot pedals.
 Definable keyboard keys were used for gear changes (in Manual gearbox mode).

 The version for the BBC is controlled by the keyboard, with the player given the option to redefine the keys once the title screen is shown.
 The Automatic gearbox mode is omitted so the player must change gears manually with the defined keys.

+Reception

+In 1989, Lazarus of The Micro User rated the game a 9/10 overall, noting "there's just one word to describe E-Type: Fantastic".
+The reviewer highlighted that "a trip computer display gives elapsed time, distance covered, average speed, skill level and adjusted score", and "you and your car can take a certain number of bumps and knocks before becoming completely defunct".
+Geoff Brown, in the "View II" review for The Micro User, commented that "the feeling of speed is superb" and "really enjoyed running down" cones with no "apparent penalty".
+Brown also highlighted that E-Type "is obviously seen as the Archimedes answer to arcade games like Out-run" and "as a simple car racing game it's certainly fun but it isn't a simulation – and as a competitor to Out-run?
+There's no music".
+In 1990, Stephen Wade of The Micro User rated the BBC Micro version of the game a 8/10 overall.
+He commented that "anyone expecting a pure copy of the Archimedes version can forget it", however, "gameplay is very similar" with identical tracks and "only a few features are missing".
+Wade highlighted that "the graphics are for obvious reasons of an inferior calibre, but by 8 bit micro standards are still very impressive".

 Legacy

 The E-Type Compendium later combined the original game with the track designer and The Extra 100 Miles track collection.

 E-Type 2 was released in 1994 and contained a few additions to the original, including a 2-player split-screen mode.
 The 2nd player appears as the blonde female passenger from the first game, behind the wheel of a pink E-Type Jaguar.
 Other features include tunnels, three-lane roads, bad weather conditions, police radar traps, overheating cars and various weapons for attacking other cars.
 Separate versions of E-Type 2 were released for the Archimedes and the Risc PC.